 Congresswoman Napolitano is perhaps best known for her groundbreaking work on mental health.
-Her 2001 pilot program providing mental health and suicide prevention services on-site in four schools has expanded to twenty-five K-12 schools throughout the San Gabriel Valley and Southeast LA County with assistance from Los Angeles County Mental Health, which now serves as a model for H.R.
+Her 2001 pilot program providing mental health and suicide prevention services on-site in four schools has expanded to twenty-six K-12 schools throughout the San Gabriel Valley and Southeast LA County with assistance from Los Angeles County Mental Health, which now serves as a model for H.R.
 1109, the Mental Services for Students Act.

 As the founder and Chair of the Congressional Mental Health Caucus, she was active in securing mental health parity in the Affordable Care Act, and she dedicates tremendous energy to promoting mental health legislation and working with key players to increase funding and access to mental health services.